vladplotnik/ordering-bff-sample/README.md

 - `Sanity`: Provide API version, dataset, project ID, and an API token.
 - `Firebase Project ID`: Provide project ID.

 For a standard development configuration, you can leave the default values for `API_PORT` and `API_PREFIX`.
-The `SWAGGER_ENABLE` rule allows you to control the Swagger documentation module for NestJS.
+The `SWAGGER_ENABLE` variable allows you to control the Swagger documentation module for NestJS.

 ### 1.2 Launch